Kcho: 2000s

-During this period, he started working for a longer time in Cuba, not only in Havana but also in Isla de la Juventud and Matanzas.
-In 2006, he moved to Barcelona for several months to work in a group of choreographies at the workshops of Poligrafa, Spain.
-There he prepares the exhibition Paso de Los Vientos (Windward Passage), shown later at the Joan Prats Gallery in Barcelona.
-Besides, there was also the show La nave de Kcho (Kcho's Ship) for the Castillo de Santa Bárbara (Castle of Saint Barbara) in the Patronato Municipal de Alicante by curator Pablo Rico from the Joan Miró Foundation.
-He returns to Cuba to make his popular work-installation-performance Vive y Deja Vivir (Live and Let Live) for the 9th Biennial of Havana at the Plaza Vieja and in La Casona Gallery.
+In 2006, KCHO moved to Barcelona for several months to work in a group of choreographies at the workshops of Poligrafa, Spain.
+There, he prepared his exhibition Paso de Los Vientos (Windward Passage), shown later at the Joan Prats Gallery in Barcelona.
+He returned to Cuba to create his installation-performance Vive y Deja Vivir (Live and Let Live) for the 9th Biennial of Havana.